 Grey had by then bought Rakino, which he continued to farm.
 His niece even moved there briefly when she married, before the old man’s loneliness drew her back to Kawau.

 He lost no time turning Kawau into a zoological park, importing animals largely from his former postings, Australia and South Africa, and separating the various breeds on smaller outlying islands to avoid interbreeding.

 The plants, chosen for their economic potential, were more widely sourced.
 Grey grew Mediterranean carob and stone pine, arrowroot from the West Indies, coffee and liquorice.
 He and his nine gardeners experimented with hemp from Mauritius, Sri Lankan cinnamon, cork oak, camphor and mulberries, medicinal aloe and the castor oil plant.

 With acacia trees in mind, he once told fellow parliamentarians: “My idea is to prepare what I call prospective industries.
 You might have these trees growing perhaps thirty years, and be of very little use; but the time will come when people will feel the want of the materials, and then instead of having useless shrubs you will have something growing which will give wealth to the country.”

 “Grey’s role in introducing plants into New Zealand is not widely known,” Department of Conservation historic resources officer Robert Brassey told me.
 I had met Brassey, an archaeologist by training, before my visit.
-He had just released a 20 mm-thick report on Grey’s Kawau Island gardens.
+He had just released a two-centimetre-thick report on Grey’s Kawau Island gardens.
 A meticulous labour of research, the report includes a checklist of plants known to have been trialled there by Grey.
 Incomplete, the list runs to more than 30 pages.